svendahlstrand/10-print-game-boy/10-pretty.md

 ### Variables

-The KERNAL makes use of variables and this section allocates memory for them.
+The KERNAL makes use of variables, and this section allocates memory for them.

 ```assembly
 SECTION "Variables", WRAM0